Insider Selling: salesforce.com, inc. (NYSE:CRM) CEO Sells 20,000 Shares of Stock

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction dated Monday, August 16th.
-The stock was sold at an average price of $247.73, for a total value of $4,954,600.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of salesforce.com stock in a transaction that occurred on Wednesday, August 18th.
+The stock was sold at an average price of $252.94, for a total transaction of $5,058,800.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

 Marc Benioff also recently made the following trade(s):